Awards and Honors

 Designer: Libbey Snyder, marketing associate

 The birthday party coloring book was designed as a unique promotional product for distribution to children attending birthday parties hosted by Recreation and Wellness.
 The twenty-page booklet contained sixteen unique coloring pages featuring original artwork, a variety of children's activities, and prominently featuring the BGSU mascots and Recreation and Wellness branding.
-To include an educational component, each page also included the phrase "Happy Birthday" written in a variety of different langauges.
+To include an educational component, each page also included the phrase "Happy Birthday" written in a variety of different languages.
 The booklets also contained information about birthday party packages and birthday party guidelines.

 2013 NIRSA Creative Excellence – 2nd Place Website